Sławomir Sawicki

 math

-This module gives developers access to the mathematical functions defined by the C standard.
-You can’t use them with complex numbers, which is a good thing if you’re not looking to learning a lot of mathematics required to understanding complex problems.
+This module gives developers access to the mathematical functions implemented directly in the C language.
+You can’t use them with complex numbers, which is good if you’re not looking to learn a lot of mathematics required to understand complex problems.

 Example: